andrewbaxter/spaghettinuum/readme.md

 - Encoding binary in UTF-8 isn't hard.
 Base64 is widely available

 A binary API may be available in the future.

-## Double hashing

-This is a confession.

-In order to be compatible with GPG keys (so we can use security card hardware) messages are hashed _twice_ for Ed25519 signing.
-GPG does the same thing, apparently it's required by the spec.